paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Methods

-The publicly available (as of EDR3) measurements for targets of the Gaia radial velocity survey comprise three values: (1) the median radial velocity, (2) the uncertainty on this median radial velocity, and (3) the number of Gaia radial velocity observations (called ``transits'') used to quantify (1) and (2).
-The first two values are derived under the assumption that the measured radial velocities are attributable to a single star.
-Our procedure for extracting information about stellar binarity hinges upon a key assumption: that a radial velocity model for a single star will furnish a poor fit to a bona fide \textit{binary} radial velocity curve.
-In the simplest case, this problem is akin to characterizing a sine wave with a single ``median'' value.
-The estimated uncertainty on the median value will correspondingly be inflated, since in this case the variability due to the underlying sine wave is (mis)characterized as ``noise.''
+In addressing the question of whether a given source exhibits RV noise in excess of the amount expected for similar-looking single stars in \Gaia, we employ the presently publicly available (as of DR3) measurements: (1) the median radial velocity, (2) the uncertainty on this median radial velocity, and (3) the number of \Gaia\ radial velocity observations used to quantify (1) and (2).
+Figure \ref{fig:RV_transits} depicts the distribution in the number of transits, for the 33.8 million sources observed by the Gaia Radial Velocity Spectrograph \citep{katz_2022}.
+The average number of individual radial velocity epochs that contribute to the calculation of the reported median RV and its uncertainty is 20.
+These reported median and uncertainty measurements are derived under the assumption that the measured radial velocities are attributable to a single star.
 The degree to which a single star model will furnish a particularly ``poor'' fit, rendering the binary identifiable, is dependent upon several factors.
-These include the time sampling of the radial velocity curve and the properties of the binary itself, including mass ratio, orbital separation, eccentricity, and alignment relative to the line of sight.
-In this section, we describe our methodology for identifying likely binaries via the reported radial velocity uncertainty.
-In \autoref{sec:calc_radvel} we detail our procedure for identifying anomalously high radial velocity errors, which is based upon a comparison among similar stars.
-In \autoref{sec:injection} we characterize our sensitivity to binaries as a function of mass ratio, orbital separation, and stellar magnitude.
+These include the time sampling of the radial velocity curve, the properties of each individual star, and the properties of the binary itself.
+These latter properties include mass ratio, orbital separation, eccentricity, and alignment relative to the line of sight; along with the mass, spectral type, and evolutionary state of the components.
+In Section \ref{sec:calc_radvel} we detail our procedure for identifying anomalously high radial velocity errors, which is based upon a comparison among similar stars.
+In Section \ref{sec:injection} we characterize our sensitivity to binaries as a function of mass ratio, orbital separation, and stellar magnitude.
+We determine the part of parameter space for which binaries are identifiable from excess RV noise in Section \ref{sec:recover_excess}, and demonstrate our ability to then reverse-engineer the semiamplitude of those binaries in \ref{sec:recover_K}.
+In Section \ref{sec:false-positives}, we consider potential sources of false positives.